kgiszewski/LearnUmbraco7/Chapter 12 - Multisite Configuration/02 - Using Sub-folders for Templates.md

 }
 ```

+This is just one of many approaches you can do by registering your custom view engine.
+This only works one level deep but you can adjust and modify as necessary.

+One side-effect of this is if you save a template in the backoffice, it won't find your views in the default location and a new one will be generated.
+If you get a blank screen, try checking the `~/masterpages` folder and remove everything from there as they will get served first and never try to find your nicely organized views.
+This can easily happen if you use uSync to deploy your templates.

-One alternative to this approach would be to hijack each document type via custom controller and handle which view is returned.
+>One alternative to this approach would be to hijack each document type via custom controller and handle which view is returned.
 This approach would require a lot of controllers however.